eclipse-edc/MinimumViableDataspace/system-tests/README.md

 _Note, the `Newman` docker container will automatically stop after seeding initial data from postman scripts._

 `EDC Connectors` need to be registered using `Registration Service` CLI client jar.
 After publishing `Registration Service` locally the client jar should be available under the `Registration Service` root project folder in _client-cli/build/libs_.

+> Note that the value of the path is relative to the build system and is only here for example.

 ```bash
 # Replace path according to your local set up